ericlindsey/automate-gmtsar/README.md

 unwrapping process, and will not check or re-create this file if any other options have changed.

-**\
-**

-**8. QC and modify the unwrapped interferograms**
+**9. QC and modify the unwrapped interferograms**

 As above, we need to look individually at our results and decide what worked and what didn't.
+Here, we should check all the unwrapped images to make sure there are no unwrapping errors.
+Detecting an unwrapping error is somewhat subjective (if it was easy, the computer wouldn't make any errors!) but they are often obvious.
+If you find any, there are a few options:

+- Increase the correlation threshold to mask out more bad values, and re-run the processing to hopefully fix the error.

+- There are also three additional assisted-unwrapping options available: interp_unwrap, detrend_unwrap, and topo_assisted_unwrapping.
+The first two are turned on by default (interp_unwrap uses nearest-neighbor interpolation to fill the masked areas, which reduces errors and greatly speeds up unwrapping, while detrend_unwrap adds a detrending step before unwrapping which helps avoid errors related to large ionospheric ramps), but you can try turning the third one on too (this attempts to remove a topo-correlated component of the image and then unwrap a second time), or setting a variety of combinations.

+- Finally, if you have a very stubborn interferogram it may be better to simply delete it from further processing (assuming you still have enough connectivity in your interferograms to connect all the dates together).

 **Congratulations, you're done!**